-The nature and the effects of the changes most relevant to the Group's Consolidated Financial Statements are given below.
+In 2019 the Group has adopted IFRS 16 'Leases', including any consequential amendments to other standards, effective 1 January 2019.
+The nature and the effects of the changes from implementing IFRS 16 'Leases' most relevant to the Group's consolidated financial statements are given below.